 The Florida legislature controls PIP through section 627.428, Fla.
 Stat.
 The last major revisions to the PIP statute took place in 2012 with the aim to reduce fraud and lower rates.
 The amendment enacted reimbursement fee schedules, precise time limitations, and enhanced anti-fraud measures.

 Nevertheless, a few years ago, the Florida Justice Association (FJA) and other select advocates of repealing PIP began using the state of Colorado's repeal of PIP to illustrate how rates would decrease if Florida switched from a PIP (no-fault) system to a mandatory bodily injury (MBI) (tort) system.

 Colorado abandoned repealed PIP in 2003 in favor of MBI.
 Initially, insurance premiums decreased, which the FJA latched onto and argued in committee meetings.
 Yet, Colorado’s auto insurance premiums are now rising rapidly.
 As a result:

 “The last three years in a row, I’ve expressed my reservations about switching from PIP to BI because the outcome has shown an increase in insurance costs.
 I still have those reservations...I grew up in a service industry, I had employees that work from month to month, and if you increase their insurance rates by $15 or $18 a month, that’s real money to somebody’s pocket."

 Who is complaining about PIP?
 Very few people, apparently.
-There is no public outcry against the current PIP system and therefore, given the evidence in Colorado, it would be a major miscalculation for Florida to move to MBI:
+There is no public outcry against the current PIP system and therefore, given the evidence in Colorado, it would be a major miscalculation for Florida to make changes to the PIP Statute

 Over 100 million tourists visit the state annually, many driving the highways of the state.
 Many are either uninsured, or do not carry insurance that matches Florida coverage, rejecting insurance products offered by the rental car companies.
 The rental car companies are immune from liability.